fyy26/Pokedex/README.md

 4. Build and run the app.

 ## 🌟 Features
-* Display all pokémons in a scrollable grid by order of id.
+* Display all pokémons in a scrollable grid by order of ID.
   * Fetch pokémons in batches of 20; fetching is triggered when the user continues to scroll at the end of the scroll view.
-* Tap any pokémon in the grid to display a bigger image along with simple details including id and name in the top stage.
+* Tap any pokémon in the grid to display a bigger image along with simple details including ID and name in the top stage.
   * The sprite displayed in the stage is animated.
   * The user can like the selected pokémon by tapping on the heart icon.
     * Currently, this feature is just a front-end proof of concept, and the collection of liked pokémons is only persistent